Lagrangian neural networks for nonholonomic mechanics: Conclusions

 In terms of comparing the constraint's behavior over time across the five trajectories of each example, the LNN model exhibits high variability, significant deviations, and sensitivity to changes over time, showing both positive and negative bias in some cases.
 In contrast, the LNN-nh estimation is consistently more stable, with minor fluctuations tending to remain close to zero and not showing significant differences.

-The examples show that our model achieves significantly lower loss in both the training and test sets than the LNN model.
+The examples show that our model achieves equal or lower loss in both the training and testing sets than the LNN model.
 It also consistently demonstrates effective energy stability and conservation, maintaining nearly constant energy levels along different trajectories.
 The implementations indicate that constraints from the LNN-nh model are more robust and stable over time than those from the LNN model, which are more susceptible to changes and rapidly drift away from the initial zero value of the constraint.

 While the LNN model can be useful in certain contexts, it shows significant energy drift and instability in systems with nonholonomic constraints, making it less reliable for applications where energy conservation or preservation of the constraints is critical.